ypinhsuan/tp/docs/UserGuide.md

 #### Viewing help : `help`

-If you require any assistance, you can use this command which shows you the link to user guide.
+If you require any assistance, you can use this command.
+The link to this user guide will be displayed.

   ![Help window](images/ugimages/Help.png)